katanemo/arch/docs/source/intro/architecture/prompt_processing/prompt_processing.rst

     :caption: :download:`arch-getting-started.yml </_config/getting-started.yml>`

 ..
 Note::
-   As a roadmap item, Arch will expose the ability for developers to define custom guardrails via Arch-Guard-v2, which would enforce instructions defined by the application developer to control conversational flow.
-To offer feedback on our roadmap, please visit our `github page <https://github.com/orgs/katanemo/projects/1>`_
+   As a roadmap item, Arch will expose the ability for developers to define custom guardrails via Arch-Guard-v2, and add support for additional safety checks defined by developers and hazardous categories like, violent crimes, privacy, hate,
+   etc. To offer feedback on our roadmap, please visit our `github page <https://github.com/orgs/katanemo/projects/1>`_

 Prompt Targets